 When baking Brussel sprouts there are a few steps you need to take to prepare these green delights for cooking.

-If you cut your Brussel Sprout in half, you more than double the space that can get caramelized while cooking.
+- Cut your Brussel Sprout in half to more than double the space that can get caramelized while cooking.
 It’s the caramelized bits that taste so good.
 Also, you can check and make sure everything in the Brussel Sprout is good.

-I toss the cut Brussel Sprouts and red onions into a bowl, and I add oil to them and stir them before I season them with salt and pepper.
+- Coat the Brussel sprouts with oil and season.
+I toss the cut Brussel Sprouts and red onions into a bowl.
+I add oil to them and stir them before I season them with salt and pepper.
 This keeps the leaves from drying out while cooking, and it gives the seasoning the ability to stick so the seasoning stays on while cooking.

 Here are some more Brussels sprouts recipes for you to enjoy.